 - "The Stolen Earth" gives us not one but several broken badasses: Sarah Jane, Jack and (to a much lesser extent) Martha and Rose.
 All four are them are tough, and ready to face anything... until they find out that the Daleks are invading, upon which every single one of these tough, experienced, ready-for-anything heroes starts to fall apart out of sheer, agonizing terror.

-- The End of Time gives us a double-whammy in the appearance of the Time Lords... along with Gallifrey itself and everything else locked away in the Time War.
+- The End of Time gives us a double-whammy with the return of the Time Lords... along with Gallifrey itself and everything else locked away in the Time War.
 Their re-emergence sends the Doctor into a Heroic B.S.O.D. so badly, the Doctor picks up a gun.
 Then, to show just how horrific Rassilon himself is, we get a Break the Badass moment from The Master, of all people.

 - In "The Pandorica Opens", it's revealed that the Pandorica is summoning not just the Daleks, not just the Cybermen, but every single enemy the Doctor has ever opposed.
 The way the Doctor unconsciously backs away from the person delivering this news, a look of complete and utter terror on his face that goes waaay beyond Oh, Crap!.
 Later, he gets put inside of the titular box and screams in terror that the TARDIS will explode.
 He is absolutely terrified, and it falls on deaf ears.

 - Also done in "The Impossible Astronaut".
 The Doctor, after going to meet the mysterious astronaut and telling his companions not to interfere whatever happens, is shot by the astronaut and starts to regenerate.
 Amy lets out a Big "NO!" and starts to run toward the Doctor, but River and Rory hold her back.
 Then the astronaut shoots again, killing the Doctor in the middle of his regeneration.
 This time, it's the normally implacable River who screams and runs for him, and we know that whatever just happened, something is very, very wrong.
 Then again, both the Doctor (actually, the Teselecta) and River (thanks to the reverse way her timeline lines up with the Doctor's) already know the truth.